 Lets roll back in 2003, when Google was thriving with tightly integrated ads in its search results only, and Internet users never heard of “blogging” and “online content monetization”; people never thought of minting millions just by engraving their thoughts or experiences on Internet, resulting in dollars and, therefore, no one ever bothered about escaping from online ads.

 Welcome to the world of social networks, online media, digital communication, digital content and digital advertising.
 So much in the form of ‘digital’, which has caused the emergence of assertive online content creators, well-known as Online Publishers.
-Majority of immensely grown online publishers are reliant on revenue coming from Internet traffic monetization.
+A majority of immensely grown online publishers are reliant on revenue coming from Internet traffic monetization.
 Brands buy Internet traffic of publishers’ website and fill the designated space with digital ads.

 Growing Adoption of Ad-Blocking Tools